MGTheTrain/gitops-poc/README.md

 ## Getting started

 Github workflows will be utilized in [this](./.github/workflows/) and the [helm-chart-samples-ftw](https://github.com/MGTheTrain/helm-chart-samples-ftw/tree/main/.github/workflows) Github repository.
 Required secrets need to be set therefore for those Github repositories.
-Once the workflows described in the **Preconditions** and **Deploy an AKS or EKS cluster and install the ArgoCD or FluxCD helm charts** sections have been successfully executed, all resource groups listed except for the last two should be visible in the Azure Portal UI:
+Once the workflows described in the **Preconditions** and **Deploy an AKS or EKS cluster and install the ArgoCD or FluxCD helm charts** sections have been successfully executed, all resource groups listed should be visible in the Azure Portal UI:

 ![deployed-resource-groups.PNG](./images/deployed-resource-groups.PNG)